midnightfreddie/PowershellKmeans/readme.md

 - scratch2.ps1 - Same as scratch.ps1 except using the recommended non-obsolete method calls.
 Throws and error on `.Learn()` but does what I need it to.
 - ClusterTest2d.ps1 - I wanted a two-dimensional clustering exercise I could plot and ensure it's doing what I think it's doing.
 It is.
 Creates out.html as the cluster-colored scatter plot.
 - ScatterPlot.html.template - I personally found it easier to use d3.js to do the scatter plot than to try to wrangle the .NET charting libraries, so ClusterTest2d uses this template, replaces a data variable, and then the out.html plot can be viewed in a browser.
 (I'm doing a lot of F5, tab, F5, view, alt-tab, repeat right now.)
 This file currently assumes a 100x100 plot area and no more than 7 clusters to color.
+- TextClassifier.ps1 - After the 2D test I wanted to classify some text.
+This file is not generalized but with some work could be used for other data sets.
+It works, but it's not clustering my reddit comment bodies or titles as well as I hoped, but I think it's probably a poor data set for this algorithm.
+I'm losing steam on the project, otherwise I'd refactor the n-gram, featurized and tf-idf functions to be more independent.

 ## Example Output